wandb/weave/docs/docs/reference/gen_notebooks/multi-agent-structured-output.md

 # Structured Outputs for Multi-Agent Systems

-[Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) is relased by OpenAI to enable users to ensure the model will always generate responses that adhere to your supplied JSON Schema without strongly worded prompts.
+OpenAI relased [Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) to enable users to ensure the model will always generate responses that adhere to your supplied JSON Schema without strongly worded prompts.
 With Structured Outputs, we don't need to validate or retry incorrectly formatted responses.

-By using the new parameter strict: true, we are able to guarantee the response abides by a provided schema.
+By using the new parameter `strict: true`, we are able to guarantee the response abides by a provided schema.

 The use of structured outputs in a multi-agent system enhances communication by ensuring consistent, easily processed data between agents.
 It also improves safety by allowing explicit refusals and boosts performance by eliminating the need for retries or validations.
 This simplifies interactions and increases overall system efficiency.